manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

 ## Task 2: Switch between containers

-You can alter session and switch between containers in Oracle EM within the same login.
+You can alter session and switch between containers in Oracle Enterprise Manager within the same login.

-That is, from the database instance home page, you can switch to the CDB or PDB home page without logging out of Oracle EM.
-Similarly, from the PDB home page, you can switch to the CDB or to another PDB, if you have more target PDBs in Oracle EM.
+That is, from the database instance home page, you can switch to the CDB or PDB home page without logging out of Oracle Enterprise Manager.
+Similarly, from the PDB home page, you can switch to the CDB or to another PDB, if you have more target PDBs in Oracle Enterprise Manager.

 In this task, you will switch between containers and open the CDB, the PDB, and the database instance home page.